 Greenland is a part of the Kingdom of Denmark, and therefore the Ministry of Foreign Affairs does not provide travel advice for Greenland.
 However, the Ministry of Foreign Affairs can provide the following information:

-Naalakkersuisut (the government of Greenland) urges companies, authorities and citizens not to travel.
+Naalakkersuisut (the government of Greenland) urges companies, authorities and citizens to avoid unnecessary travel to Greenland.

 Persons entering Denmark will now be subject to mandatory testing and 10-day isolation.
-Read more here.
+Read more on coronasmitte.dk.